Adaptive Node Feature Selection For Graph Neural Networks: Numerical experiments

 \subsection{Node feature selection comparison}

-To validate our importance metric $\delta_m$ in~\eqref{eq:perm}, we train a GNN with the full set of features per dataset in Table~\ref{t:real_fs}, which we compare to GNNs trained with a subset of features selected based on \textbf{NPT} and other feature selection baselines described in Appendix~\ref{app:table2_info}.
-For each method, we select the top $r\%$ of features ranked by the importance metric and retrain the GNN using only these features.
-We observe that for all datasets, \textbf{NPT} achieves among the highest or the highest accuracy compared to other importance scores.
+To validate our importance metric $\delta_m$ in~\eqref{eq:perm}, we train a GNN with the full set of features per dataset in Table~\ref{t:real_fs}, which we compare to GNNs trained with a subset of features selected based on \textbf{NPT} and other feature selection baselines in Appendix~\ref{app:table2_info}.
+For each method, we select the top $r\%$ of features ranked by the importance metric and retrain the GNN using only these features, with $r = 5\%$ for PubMed, Photo, and Computers and $r = 2\%$ otherwise.
+In terms of Algorithm~\ref{alg:nfpt}, this is equivalent to one-shot feature selection, where we first train a GNN on the full feature set for $T_{\rm burn}$ epochs, apply feature selection once using the resulting importance scores, and then continue training the model on the reduced feature set for an additional $T_{\rm burn}$ epochs.
+Thus, $r$ denotes the fraction of features retained after this \textit{single} pruning step rather than a recurring per-checkpoint pruning rate, which we provide in Section~\ref{sec:adaptive}.

+We also introduce two variants of {\bf NPT} included in Table~\ref{t:real_fs}.
+Instead of permuting columns of $\bbX$, {\bf NPT-mask} masks a feature by setting its values to zero.
+Masking is straightforward and can be suitable when zero is a naturally occurring value, such as for binary features, but in general, it likely will not preserve the original feature distribution.
+Hence, we also include {\bf NPT-gaussian}, which replaces a feature with i.i.d.
+Gaussian noise matching its empirical mean and variance.
+However, of the three variants, only permuting via {\bf NPT} preserves the full marginal distribution of the feature.

-For the graphs with homophilic $\bby$ (Cora, Citeseer, and PubMed), while both {\bf NPT} and its masking variant {\bf NPT-mask} outperform the rest, {\bf NPT} is consistently superior.
-This aligns with our expectations from Theorems~\ref{thm:gcn_error} and~\ref{thm:perm_gcn_error} that GCNs exhibit low error for features that are separable across classes, but permuting them will likely increase error more when permuted for graphs with homophilic labels.
-Indeed, Table~\ref{t:real_glob_perm} validates the informativeness of $\bbX$ for these three datasets, while Table~\ref{t:real_fs} shows that permuting features is more effective at identifying relevant features for GCNs.
+We observe that, in all cases, {\bf NPT} achieves either the highest or among the highest accuracy compared to other importance scores, even though the top baseline differs across datasets.
+For the graphs with homophilic $\bby$ (Cora, Citeseer, and PubMed), all three variants of {\bf NPT} outperform the rest, even the GCN-specific {\bf TFI}.
+This aligns with our expectations from Theorems~\ref{thm:gcn_error} and~\ref{thm:perm_gcn_error}.
+We noted that GCNs exhibit lower error for features that are informative of classes, which was confirmed in Table~\ref{t:real_glob_perm} for these datasets.
+Moreover, Theorem~\ref{thm:perm_gcn_error} and Table~\ref{t:real_fs} showed that permuting informative features will likely increase GCN error more, but reducing feature variance may not, hence {\bf NPT} and {\bf NPT-gaussian} consistently outperforming {\bf NPT-mask} for homophilic datasets.